Forest of Dean Sculpture Trail

 You could also try the Coleford Milkwall and Parkend railway path.
 The trail follows the disused Coleford Milkwall and Parkend railway from Coleford to Parkend.
 It is suitable for both cyclists and walkers.

-The long distance Gloucestershire Way also runs past the site.
+The long distance Gloucestershire Way also runs past the site and will take you on a tour of this beautiful county.

 Forest of Dean Sculpture Trail PostcodeGL16 7EL - Please note: Postcode may be approximate for some rural locations